franleplant/reform/README.md

 an untamed beast in Typescript land.
 You can always use the `functionalMixin` but you are going to need to express the new attributes by hand.

+NOTE: important for typescript users, the class based mixins are broken because the type signature is hard to use, please the other ways of using reform in your components until we fix this.

 ###  Triggering Validation

 There are several ways you can trigger validation, let's checkout how: